 The PDF Association hosts several public and private repositories in GitHub to facilitate a common understanding of PDF and for developing new ideas around PDF technologies.
-Private repositories are restricted to PDF Association members.
+Private repositories are restricted to PDF Association members and support our communities.
 Public repositories welcome contributions and comments from anyone.

 Every PDF Association event provides a forum for the PDF industry to meet and discuss a broad range of technical topics, challenges and solutions.
 The videos of many previous presentations is available and provide a good body of knowledge.

 The PDF Association provides many technical publications to assist developers and end-users to better utilize standardized PDF technologies.

 PDF Association specifications are industry-ratified specifications that extend PDF.

 |Deriving HTML from PDF Version 1.0||June 11, 2019|

 Technical Notes provide additional clarity on the interpretation of ambiguous, unclear or purposely flexible statements in ISO PDF standards.

 |Technical Note 0001: PDF/A-1 and Namespaces||March 14, 2008|

 |Technical Note 0002: Color in PDF/A-1||March 14, 2008|